Knight Crawler

 "Knight Crawler" is a song by American rappers Trippie Redd and Juice Wrld.
-It was released on January 20, 2023, as a track from Trippie Redd's fifth studio album Mansion Musik (2023).
+It was released on January 19, 2023, as a single from Trippie Redd's fifth studio album Mansion Musik (2023).

 Critical reception

 Andre Gee of Rolling Stone stated that Trippie Redd "matches the late Juice WRLD's conviction on" the song, "wailing 'Don't know where I'm from, don't know where I've been'".